 There are 2 ways to synchronize data.
-This can be done using the Screen as the source of the data (network connection) or Disk source (flash card from the screen).
+This can be done using the Screen as the source of the data (network

 Note: Users can also download data from the main TS Manager screen using the "Download Data" button on the top right corner.